cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 constants.
 An **abstract method** is a non-static method without an implementation.
 Constants are variables (static or not) that are declared using the `final` keyword.
-As of Java 8, the technical definition for an *interface* allows it to contain only the following: abstract methods, constants, static methods, nested types, and default methods.
-Nested types and default methods will not be covered in this tutorial [[2]](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html).
+As of Java 8, the technical definition for an *interface* allows it to contain only the following: abstract methods, constants, static methods, nested types, and default methods [[2]](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html).
+Nested types and default methods will not be covered in this tutorial.

 1.